facebookresearch/omnisealbench/README.md

 Now refresh the browser and go to "Image" tab, you should see "my_dataset" listed there.
 CLick to it and switch to "Image Examples".
 The leaderboard will reload the results with your evaluation and dataset.
 Have fun analysing :) !

-## 🔥 Omniseal Bench Python API

-Besides command line interface, Omniseal Bench is also equipped with a rich set of Python APIs.
-Please check the notebooks in the folder "[notebooks](./notebooks/)" for example usage.

 # 📃 License